seoklab/seoklab.github.io/_posts/README.md

 ## Introduction

-This is a directory for (published) journal articles.
+This is a directory for journal articles.

 ## How to add a new publication